 - \$ extracts a single spectra variable from the MatchedSpectra x.
 Use spectraVariables to get all available spectra variables.
 Prefix "target" is used for spectra variables from the target Spectra.
 The matching scores are available as spectra variable "score".
 Similar to a left join between the query and target spectra, this function returns a value for each query spectrum with eventual duplicated values for query spectra matching more than one target spectrum.
-If spectra variables from the target spectra.
-See examples below for more details. - length returns the number of query spectra. - matchedData same as spectraData below. - spectraData returns spectra variables from the query and/or target Spectra as a DataFrame.
+If spectra variables from the target spectra are extracted, an NA is reported for query spectra that don't match any target spectra.
+See examples below for more details. - length returns the number of query spectra. - matchedData same as spectraData below. - query returns the query Spectra. - queryVariables returns the spectraVariables of query. - spectraData returns spectra variables from the query and/or target Spectra as a DataFrame.
 Parameter columns allows to define which variables should be returned (defaults to columns = spectraVariables(object)), spectra variable names of the target spectra need to be prefixed with target (e.g. target_msLevel to get the MS level from target spectra).
 The score from the matching function is returned as spectra variable "score".
 Similar to \$, this function performs a left join of spectra variables from the query and target spectra returning all values for all query spectra (eventually returning duplicated elements for query spectra matching multiple target spectra) and the values for the target spectra matched to the respective query spectra.
 See help on \$ above or examples below for details.

 - spectraVariables returns all available spectra variables in the query and target spectra.
-The prefix "target" is used to label spectra variables of target spectra (e.g. the name of the spectra variable for the MS level of target spectra is called "target_msLevel"). - target returns the target Spectra. - query returns the query Spectra. - whichTarget returns an integer with the indices of the spectra in target that match at least on spectrum in query. - whichQuery returns an integer with the indices of the spectra in query that match at least on spectrum in target.
+The prefix "target" is used to label spectra variables of target spectra (e.g. the name of the spectra variable for the MS level of target spectra is called "target_msLevel"). - target returns the target Spectra. - targetVariables returns the spectraVariables of target (prefixed with "target"). - whichTarget returns an integer with the indices of the spectra in target that match at least on spectrum in query. - whichQuery returns an integer with the indices of the spectra in query that match at least on spectrum in target.